 - A solid foundation in core methodologies used in global health research

 - Ethics training and considerations applicable across cultures

 - Core concepts to help students evaluate and understand health systems

-In addition to coursework, all students will spend at least ten weeks pursing a closely-mentored, field-based global health research project or practice-based internship, which will lead to the culminating thesis or master’s paper.
+In addition to coursework, all students will spend at least ten weeks pursuing a closely mentored, field-based global health research project or practice-based internship, which will lead to a culminating thesis or master’s paper.

 More details on the curriculum and approach can be found on the program website.